geospaitial-lab/aviary/docs/cli_reference/aviary.md

 ## `aviary`

-Pythonic framework for AI inference on geospatial data
+Pythonic Framework for AI Inference on Geospatial Data

 ### **USAGE**